-If you are an international student, scholar or employee, you can apply for an SSN only if you are in valid status and you have been authorized to work in the US.
+If you are an international student, scholar or employee, you can apply for a SSN only if you are inside the US in valid immigration status and you have been authorized to work in the US.
 The following are examples of who can apply for an SSN:

-F-1 student with an on-campus job, Curricular Practical Training authorization, or who have an Employment Authorization Document (EAD) card for Optional Practical Training or other type of F-1 employment
+F-1 student who has an on-campus job, Curricular Practical Training (CPT) authorization, or an Employment Authorization Document (EAD) card for Optional Practical Training or other type of F-1 employment

 Employees in H-1B, TN, or other type of employment-based immigration status

 Dependents: F-2 dependent family members are not eligible to work and cannot apply for SSNs.
 Dependents in J-2 or H-4 status are eligible to work only if they have an Employment Authorization Document (EAD) card issued by USCIS.
 Dependents who do not have work authorization may be eligible to apply for an Individual Taxpayer Identification Number (ITIN).

 When To Apply